 After the walking element of the tour, you will head to a candlelit Megget’s Cellar where you will sample 4 Scotch whiskies, learning more about the manufacturing process and how certain flavours and elements create different tastes in production.

 Samples will be from different regions of Scotland such as Speyside, Highland, Islay and Lowland distilleries.

 This tour runs for approximately 2 hours.

 Holyrood Distillery Gin And Whisky Guided Tour

-It’s not all about whisky, Scotland is also well known for some fantastic gins so if we can double up with a tour of both, why wouldn’t we!
+It’s not all about whisky, Scotland is also well known for some fantastic gins so if we can double up with a tour of both, why wouldn’t we?

-I appreciate that time may be limited so this could be a fantastic option to learn a little about both, or, frankly, its a great compromise if you have a whisky lover and a gin lover!
+I appreciate that time may be limited so this could be a fantastic option to learn a little about both, or, frankly, it’s a great compromise if you have a whisky lover and a gin lover!

 Rather than a walking tour, this is in a distillery and is suitable for those with mobility needs as it is indoors and accommodations can be made for that.

-Obviously, as the tour is around alcohol, it is for over 18s but the great thing about the Holyrood Distillery is that they have a cafe/bar area where you can order food, it’s an area where other members of your party could wait and you could potentially order a flight of gin or whisky to enjoy after the tour whilst also enjoying the views over Arthurs Seat.
+Obviously, as the tour is around alcohol, it is for those over 18, but the great thing about the Holyrood Distillery is that they have a cafe/bar area where you can order food, it’s an area where other members of your party could wait and you could potentially order a flight of gin or whisky to enjoy after the tour whilst also enjoying the views over Arthurs Seat.